 Base Salary.
 Each executive officer's base salary reflects the scope of responsibility and accountability of his or her position within the Company.
 In general, executive officers having the highest level and amount of responsibility have the lowest percentage of their total compensation as base salary.
 Using market survey data, the base salary level for each executive officer was established within a range of the median base salary level for the comparable position within the Survey Group - with an adjustment for individual experience and time in the position.
 The Committee recommends base salary levels to the Board of Directors for its approval.
 Senior executive officers, with the exception of Mr. Spurgeon, received an increase in base salary in fiscal year 2002 between 5% and 10% based on market comparisons and data relating to the Survey Group.
-This was the first increase in base salary for senior executive officers since fiscal year 1999, with the exception of Mr. Sewell who had received an increase upon his promotion to his current position.
-Mr. Spurgeon did not receive a base salary increase in fiscal year 2002 because he had only recently joined the Company.
+This was the first increase in base salary for senior executive officers since fiscal year 1999, with the exception of Mr. Spurgeon did not receive a base salary increase in fiscal year 2002 because he had only recently joined the Company.